 Residents have had to stand in line for hours to get water from government tanks.
 As the reservoirs started to run dry, many hotels and restaurants shut down temporarily.
 The Chennai metro has turned off air conditioning in the stations, while offices have asked staff to work from home in a bid to conserve water.

 The situation has also prompted clashes to break out between residents.
-Police arrested a man for stabbing his neighbour during a fight over water-sharing in the neighbourhood.
+Police arrested a man for stabbing his neighbor during a fight over water-sharing in the neighborhood.

 Officials are trying to find alternative sources of water, with the city's water department starting to identify and extract water from quarries.
 But the big concern is the dry reservoirs and low groundwater levels.